wangd12rpi/FinLoRA/docs/source/tasks/general_financial_tasks.rst

    :stub-columns: 1
    :align: left

+   * - **Instruction**
+     - What is the entity type of '40 William St' in the input sentence.
+Options: person, location, organization
    * - **Input**
-     - Instruction: What is the entity type of '40 William St' in the input sentence.
-Options: person, location, organization Input: This LOAN AND SECURITY AGREEMENT dated January 27 , 1999 , between SILICON VALLEY BANK (" Bank "), a California - chartered bank with its principal place of business at 3003 Tasman Drive , Santa Clara , California 95054 with a loan production office located at 40 William St ., Ste .
-Answer:
+     - This LOAN AND SECURITY AGREEMENT dated January 27 , 1999 , between SILICON VALLEY BANK (" Bank "), a California - chartered bank with its principal place of business at 3003 Tasman Drive , Santa Clara , California 95054 with a loan production office located at 40 William St ., Ste .
    * - **Output**
      - location